 If you are a young person with a disability and are homeless or likely to become homeless, you should automatically be accepted as a child in need and be offered help by social services.

 You should be considered to be a 'child in need' if you are 16 or 17 and need help to manage the things that affect your health and development.

-- you are having problems that affect your health or education, or
+- are having problems that affect your health or education

-- your parents or guardians are not willing, or able to look after you, or to allow you to live at home.
+- can't live at home because your parents or guardians are not willing, or able to look after you

 Applying for help from social services

 You can go directly to social services and tell them that you need help because you are homeless.

 In some areas the social services department is part of the same council as the housing department and in some areas they are different

 Explain how your housing problems are affecting your health or development.
 For example: